Sunday, December 4, 2022

 3. The Wanton Song

 If the first side looks familiar, that's probably because it's the same track list and order as the second side of Coda, including three outtakes from In Through the Out Door and John Bonham's drum track from 1976.
 The second side here has my two Physical Graffiti outtakes as well as a long instrumental outtake from Presence.
-I chose Triangulum as the title because the Triangulum Galaxy apparently has a lot of hydrogen, which is the gas the filled the Hindenburg.
+I chose Triangulum as the title because the Triangulum Galaxy apparently has a lot of hydrogen, which is the gas that filled the Hindenburg.
 How's that for random?
-For a cover, I used a chart by German astronomer Johannes Hevelius from 1687 of the constellation of Pavo, Ara and Triangulm Australe and surrounding constellations, and added titles.
+For a cover, I used a chart by German astronomer Johannes Hevelius from 1687 of the constellations of Pavo, Ara and Triangulm Australe and surrounding constellations, and added titles.

 CLOUD SERENADE